techgrounds/techgrounds-Rogier1978/000_Project/000_Version1.0/B-timelog.md

 - Finally is my Apache working.
 Busy with the database.
 Got something working.
 I need an endpoint to my webserver.
 I am not sure if this is gonna work.
 I realise that this project is not completely finished this Friday.

 Wednesday 28-06-2023
 - I managed to log into my managment Windows server and could connect to my Linux VM via SSH.
 Need powershell not powershellx86, that's pretty nice.
 Cleaning up my code a bit for delivery.
 Everything goes slow this week.
-All the easy stuf is done I guess.
+All the easy stuff is done I guess.

 Thursday 29-06-2023
 - Last day for delivery.
 Dive into keyvault and encryption today.
 The keyencryption will not access the vault.
 Took me the whole day to not make this work.